-In sacrificing her children, she showed Jason she wouldn’t be submissive in his rejection of her.
+By sacrificing her children, she showed Jason she wouldn’t be submissive to his rejection.
 She wouldn’t be reduced to the simple role of mother, much less the mother of his children, while he went on to live his adventures and carve out his own place of power.

 Although he [Euripides] does not ignore the darker side of Medea’s nature, neither does he distort it to the point where it dominates her character entirely.
 The Medea he presents is a woman who can be believed.Katherine James – MEDEA

 After failing to kill Theseus (with poison, of course), Medea was exiled from yet another place she thought she could call home.